bohdanpuzii/Test_task/README.md

 `pip install -r requirements.txt`

-You should add variables NAME,USER,PORT,HOST,PASSWORD to .env file for your db
+You should add variables NAME,USER,PORT,HOST,PASSWORD to .env file for your db and SECRET_KEY for django settings.